 There are many ways to add a static cache policy to your website.
 The first way is for those who are comfortable with code.
-For static assets, you can use the “max-age” direct to tell the browser how long it should cache the resource, in seconds.
+For static assets, you can use the “max-age” directive to tell the browser how long it should cache the resource, in seconds.

 31557600 is one year to your browser.
 60 seconds * 60 minutes * 24 hours * 365.25 days = 31557600 seconds.

 You can also use the Cache-Control: no-cache code if the resource changes and newness matters, but you still want some of the speed benefits of caching.
 The browser will still cache the resource that’s set to no-cache, but checks with the server first to make sure the resource is still the same version before re-fetching.

 If you’re an Ezoic user, you can simply download the site speed app for free from the Ezoic app library and Turn On the Efficient Static Cache Policy tool.
 It provides simple settings and will actually use machine learning to help adapt the cache policy to the way your site operates and how visitors browse the site over time.

 How do you verify that resources are being cached on a site?

 You can use the Size column in Chrome Developer Tools to verify that the resource is actually being cached.
 Here is an example from injuryhealthblog.com of how to find that information.